Move WordPress uploads out of date folders afterwards

 FAQ & Troubleshooting

 Yes, absolutely!
 Changes to file paths and the database are potentially risky.
-Create a full backup beforehand (database and wp-content).
+Create a full backup first (database and wp-content).
 That way you can restore the state if needed.
 Plugins like Better Search Replace explicitly warn against working without a backup.

 Filename conflicts - What if files with the same name exist in different month folders?